warmcat/libwebsockets/README.coding.md

 Notes about coding with lws
 ===========================

+@section era Old lws and lws v2.0

+Originally lws only supported the "manual" method of handling everything in the user callback found in test-server.c.

+Since v2.0, the need for most or all of this manual boilerplate has been eliminated: the protocols[0] http stuff is provided by a lib export `lws_callback_http_dummy()`.
+You can serve parts of your filesystem at part of the URL space using mounts.

+It's much preferred to use the "automated" v2.0 type scheme, because it's less code and it's easier to support.

+You can see an example of the new way in test-server-v2.0.c.

+If you just need generic serving capability, consider not writing any server code and instead use lwsws and writing your user code in a standalone plugin.
+The server is configured for mounts etc using JSON, see README.lwsws.md.

 @section dae Daemonization

 There's a helper api `lws_daemonize` built by default that does everything you